 “The end of the world” is just the beginning: the next exhibition will be “Men at war 2016/2017” organized by the journalist Woldek Goldkorn and based on the relationship between art and conflicts.
 Furthermore, director Cavallucci is encouraging the organization of many fringe events including both an exhibit dedicated to young emerging artists and the “Babel tower” project that connects different galleries in a unique network.
 Pecci Centre aims to investigate all different disciplines of contemporary culture while bringing people closer to art.
 This is also the mission at the Pecci School which is a series of over forty meetings planned for discussing the history of art, music, theatre and cinema every Monday and Wednesday until the beginning of April.

-If you like this article you might also be interested in: Top Art exhibitions this autumn in Tuscany.
+If you like this article you might also be interested in these exhibitions.